Live-Charts/Live-Charts/README.md

 ### High perfomance?

 LiveCharts will also handle high performance, it is not ready yet but the current tests allows the library to plot 3,000,000 in 1 second, yes even with aniations.

-### Road Map

-* ~~Build at least all the features any other charting library does, in WPF and WinForms~~
-* Build High performance algorithms
-* Expand the library to at least Xamarin and UWP (should not be that hard, the code is already designed to support this point)
-* release 1.0 in WPF and WinForms, the other platforms will be beta, in case something went wrong.

 ### Special thanks to